27 questions teachers who are moving to a new school should ask to make the transition easier

 Questions to ask about unwritten rules when you are moving schools as a teacher - or for first year teachers that are at a school for the first time

 There are some teaching principles that are universal and won't change even as you are changing schools as a teacher.
 Practice procedures over and over.
 Differentiate.
 Build relationships with students and parents.
 Have clear expectations.
+Have emergency sub plans on hand.
 Provide timely feedback.
 Et cetera.

 However, each school has a different culture, a different way of doing things, and different personalities in charge.
 Each school has its own unwritten rules and policies.